ACCP "Excellence in Achievement"

 The ACCP "Excellence in Achievement" Program serves to acknowledge ACCP Members whose engagement with ACCP events/committees and contributions to the organization are deserving of recognition.

-Congratulations, Dr. Hruska, on being recognized for your outstanding achievements and contributions to ACCP!
-Read more about Dr. Hruska in his CV.
+Congratulations, Dr. Pastino, on being recognized for your outstanding achievements and contributions to ACCP!
+We look forward to your continued support.